-Follow the instructions on screen to connect the DC Outputs to the DC Inputs.
-The test sends all possible values out the DC Outputs and confirms that the correct values are read from the DC Inputs.
-A pass/fail result displays.
+Follow the instructions on screen to connect the DC Outputs to the Analog Inputs.
+The test sends all possible values out the DC Outputs and confirms that the correct values are read from the Analog Inputs.
+A pass/ fail result displays.
+If either test fails, the main CPU board may need to be replaced.